dorkodu/soda/DOCS.md

 #### Lucid.render(dom, component, key, attributes, settings)

-Renders the component with given key, attributes and settings.
+Renders the component with given key, attributes and settings to the DOM.